LeoBlackCat/pdf-chunk-search/README.md

 ### Multiple Inputs

-You can pass any mix of PDFs, Markdown, or plain-text files.
+You can pass any mix of PDFs, Markdown, or plain-text files, as well as directories containing PDFs/Markdown (non-recursive).
 They will be processed sequentially and merged into one metadata/embedding set.
 Chunk IDs remain unique and align with both the JSONL metadata and the saved `.npy` embedding matrix, so you can rebuild a FAISS index or re-run searches at any time.

 ### Advanced Usage